 - Expanded educational reach: practitioners can now access more individuals at one time, with webinars and group counseling sessions.

 I’m a new nutrition professional, just starting out in private practice.
-Am I ready to provide telehealth?
+Am I ready to provide virtual services?

 Yes, absolutely!
 You are actually more ready to provide telehealth services because you can structure and build your practice around the fact that you’d like to provide virtual care.
 This has incredible implications for the amount of office space you need (if any) and the way you develop your website, intake forms, billing processes, client packages, and more!